OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 An image can be a complex object, it can be seen as a 3 dimension matrix (width, height, channels (nb of colors)).
 How can a neuron deal with such an object?

 > Note: For images manipulation, we will be also using `OpenCV`.
-There are some [OpenCV resources](../../opencv) in this repo.
+There are some [OpenCV resources](../../opencv) in this repo, in Java and Python.

 #### Preparing the data
 Data preparation is this process that reshapes the input data so they're easier to ingest by the network.